 Luckily, I am none of those things, but I still struggle with this task.
 “Tell me about yourself.”
 Really, it sounds quite simple enough.
 But, I find it to actually be a difficult question.
 Sure, I can say that I am a spunky blonde in love with England but a true California girl.
 I recently graduated from California Baptist University.
 I can say I have spent a number of years in the retail industry, love softball, the New York Yankees and Disneyland.
 But still, I haven’t disclosed any information telling you about myself or who I truly am on the inside, who I am in my soul.
 So, here is what I deem pertinent to this blog and to anyone reading it – what my soul consist of:

 I am a people pleaser.
 I fall in love easily and can never seem to fall out of it.
 I want to help everyone I care about achieve the absolute greatest level of happiness possible, even at the expense of my own.
-I am a faulty believer in a god that I haven’t decided truly exists.
+I am a faulty believer in God because sometimes I don’t understand why troubles befall me, but I cling to the idea that it all happens for a reason to help me through it.
 I question everything and rarely have the answers for anything.
 But I can see the truth in people and psychoanalyze everyone who crosses my path.
 I am easily trusted, but not quick to trust.
 I lack patience and the ability to wait my turn.
 I tend to go after everything I want, including things I cannot (and should not) have.
 Challenges are simply goals I have yet to meet.
 Good food and high fashion will be the death of me.

 I suppose that is me.
 I trust you have gotten a good picture of my insides spilled for everyone to see, my soul in words.
 But as I grow as a person and get older, I can’t help but wonder if I even know myself.
 Isn’t that what so many of us spend tens of years searching for?
 Who we are, what matters to us, and what we are doing here?